datagod/meshwatch/README.md

 ![TheDevice](https://github.com/datagod/meshtalk/blob/main/pics/Meshtastic%20device%20raspberry%20pi.jpg?raw=true "Top Row")

+# Project: RENAMED
+The MeshTalk name is already used, and since this program does so much more I decided now is the time to change the name.

-# MeshTalk
+# MeshWatch
-MeshTalk is a python3 program that will allow you to send and receive messages from python.
+MeshWatch is a python3 program that will allow you to send and receive messages from python.
 The messages are decoded and displayed in a text based interface created with Curses.

 I built this project with the goal of learning about the Meshtastic API and to get used to using new development tools such as Visual Studio Code and GitHub.